Horne railway station

 Horne railway station is a railway station located about 1 km west of the village of Horne between Hirtshals and Hjørring in Vendsyssel, Denmark.

-The station is located on the Hirtshals Line from Hirtshals to Hjørring.
+The station is located on the Hirtshals Line between Hirtshals and Hjørring.
 It opened in 1925.
 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.

 History

 The station opened in 1925.
 The station was closed in 1970 but continued as a halt.

 Architecture

 The station building from 1925 was designed by the Danish architect Sylvius Knutzen.

 Operations

 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.